 clock to time the birth process

-Milk Test strips evaluate the mares readiness to foal.
+Milk Test strips is another tool to evaluate the mares readiness to foal.
 For those unaware of the milk test, it simply involves collecting a small sample of milk, (2cc’s) from the mare prior to foaling on a daily basis.
 It is best to test in the evening since most births occur after dark.
 One kind of test using Water Hardness test strips like Quant Total Hardness Strips, measure the increasing presence of Calcium in the milk.
-The other test is done with pH strips that measure between 8.0 and 6.0 or lower.
+The other test is done with pH strips that that has a narrow parameter to measure between 8.0 and 6.0 or lower.
 A falling pH indicates how close a mare is to foaling.
 These tests are fairly reliable indicators to foaling.
 But not all mares do follow the patterns needed to make these tests work.
 In a pinch the 5 way spa strips will work if they have a hardness indicator and a pH indicator that goes to 6.2.
 To use these strips mix 1cc of mares milk with 6cc of distilled water.
 Dip strips, shake off excess water, read within 30 seconds.
 The strips will continue to change color.

 When you think birthing is at hand, wrap the mare’s tail with vet wrap.
 Fold the tail hairs over the first two wraps and start wrapping in the middle going up being careful to be snug, but not stretched tight which can cut off circulation.
 Do not use an elastic arm wrap.
 This can injure the tail bone by cutting off circulation.
 Pull up a section of tail hair and then wrap down.
 Once you are past the tail bone, pull the wrap tightly around the ball of the hair at the bottom.
 Then finish the wrap on just the tail hair.
 Wrapping is done to minimize the contamination from tail hairs, keeps the hairs out of the way during foaling assistance, keep the foaling discharges out of the hair and out of the way of the newborn foal looking to nurse.